Denys Page: Lecturer at Christ Church, Oxford (1931–1939)

 In 1931, Page was appointed a lecturer at Christ Church and became a Student (a full member of the college's governing body) the following year.
 It was during this period that he began working on the plays of the Greek poet Euripides, which culminated in the publication of a critical edition and commentary of Euripides' Medea (1938).
 Following in the footsteps of fellow Oxford classicist Edgar Lobel, he also worked on the poems of the archaic Greek lyric poets.

 Page assumed an active role in college affairs.
 In 1936, he strongly opposed the candidacy of the Irish scholar E. R. Dodds for the Regius Chair of Greek which was hosted at Christ Church.
 Dodds was elected to the position in spite of Page's reservations.
 In 1937 he was appointed to the office of junior censor at the college – the Censor Naturalis Philosophiae, responsible for undergraduate discipline.
 However, he resigned the position a year later to marry Katharine Elizabeth Dohan, daughter of the American archaeologist Edith Hall Dohan.
 They had four daughters, one of whom is the Assyriologist Stephanie Dalley.
+In 1939, he briefly served as the inaugural Andrew Fleming West Professor in Classics at Princeton University.